The how and why of understanding yourself better using your dream journal (Part 5/7)

 You can look at pass rates.
 You can look at which questions people have trouble with, and so forth.

-The whole problem is people are going to try to live in an environment with many factors.
+The whole problem is people will try to live in an environment with many factors.

 The things you’re worried about can be the most unimportant, the most trivial.

 That includes the people who designed the test.
-They have a saying in the military, “No plan survives contact with the enemy.”
+As they say in the military, “No plan survives contact with the enemy.”

-Multiple-choice tests aren’t going to be able to check for learning on the most important facets of any subject.
+Multiple-choice tests will not be able to check for learning on the most important facets of any subject.

 When we compare, we need to be able to do it subjectively, though there’s no guarantee you’ll do this right.